ClausAlaerth/ClausAlaerth/README.md

 </p>

 <p align="justify">
-    So why not strive to do something that would allow me to continue using my passion, expanding the ways I could interact with it and, through this path, meet so many more peopple who share my dreams and beliefs?
+    So why not strive to do something that would allow me to continue using my passion, expanding the ways I could interact with it and, through this path, meet so many more people who share my dreams and beliefs?
 Yes, I want to become a developer, a full-stack dev, in specific, in hopes that I, eventually, could write sotware on my own.
 </p>

 <p align="justify">